haxtheweb/edtechjoker/draft-outline.md

 ## Thurs
 - Guest lecture about web components
+- Devices down, taking notes on paper if you have it

 ## Homework
 - "Exam" / Project 1 is due Sunday; the requirements are above
 - If you didn't watch it, watch it again -- https://www.youtube.com/watch?v=Ilw51giJWB0
+- Review the live build for process and concept -- https://www.youtube.com/watch?v=tXibz3KeGL4
 - https://github.com/elmsln/issues/issues/1738 -- get familiar with the different elements

 # Week 9 - Project 2 Assignment and Beginning work

+## Tues
+- Issue discussed
+- Pods assigned project 2 to work on
+- Using https://github.com/btopro/polaris-chip as a foundation will speed up development, though you'll want to rename directories and files
+- Time to start working in class.
+This is worth 15% of the grade

+## Thurs
+- Open working time in class to ask questions, work through scope, collaborate.

+## Homework
+- P2 check-in 1 (2pts)
+ - Code check in via github repo submitted
+ -

 # EVERYTHING BELOW THIS LINE IS SUBJECT TO CHANGE BASED ON COURSE PROGRESS
 ~~~~~~